garage-education/website/content/docs/apache-spark/02-python-vs-scala.md

 - Concepts like immutability and lambda are key.
 - Understanding functional programming helps in using Spark well. *Referenced from High Performance Spark, 2nd Edition, Ch.01*

+## Watch on Youtube

 {{< youtube WhgQsVKmlvE >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-02-Python-Vs-Scala.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-02-Python-Vs-Scala.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-02-Python-Vs-Scala.mp4)